swyxio/crossbones/README.md

 # Hi, I'm CrossBones

 I'm a happy little cross-platform skeleton.
 You can clone me to use as a starter on your react native projects!
+[See my video for explanation](https://www.youtube.com/watch?v=QFIj6iiqjWw)

 I have: